anij715/AI-multimodal-meeting-assistant/README.md

 * Dual-Axis Framework: The questions are labeled along two axes:
   * Comprehension Level: Categorizes questions by the cognitive depth required, from foundational recall to deep analytical reasoning.
-  * Area of Weakness: Pinpoints specific topics of discussion, such as "Chart Layout," "Data Provenance," or "Participant Hypothesis," to diagnose model failures.
+  * Area of Weakness: Pinpoints specific topics of discussion, such as "Chart Properties," "Data Provenance," or "Participant Hypothesis," to diagnose model failures.

 This framework moves beyond simple accuracy scores to provide a diagnostic understanding of a model's performance, identifying not just if a model fails, but why.